-Daniel Zeballos is a COO at Illustrate My Design, or IMD.
+Daniel Zeballos is COO and Creative Director at Illustrate My Design, or IMD.
 The company creates virtual renderings of building projects, allowing architects and designers to tour structures that don’t exist yet.
 He said just a handful of companies are in the market, and hopes widespread adoption of VR will put more headsets in more architects’ offices.

 May 1st, 2018 | Washington DC